cameron-earl/galvanize-code-kata/README.md

     id: 4,
     name: 'Mike',
-    favoriteFood: 'Roast Beef, Potatoes, Cooked Carrots' }]
+    favoriteFood: 'Roast Beef, Potatoes, Cooked Carrots' },{
+    id: 5,
+    name: 'Andrew',
+    favoriteFood: 'Burritos'
+}, {
+    id: 6,
+    name: 'Brad',
+    favoriteFood: 'Prime Rib'
+}]
 ```

 Once I have the data mocked out, I would then do my Test Driven Development (TDD) to build out the actions.
 Completing that, I would then TDD out my reducers.
 Finally, I would then create my presentational component using `withStyles` HOC pattern that `material-ui` suggests.

 Finally, I would then use Redux's `connect` to create my container component and bring it into `<App />`

+## Tips for success
+Realize the Redux flow (`action` -> `reducer` -> `view`) is meant to provide highly predictable code during the SDLC.
+Be sure to follow best practices.
+Also be sure to understand the point of each item in the flow.

+### Action
+Actions should provide actions and actions only, be them synchronous or asynchronous.

+### Reducer
+The reducers _reduce_ data.
+Make sure to know how to effectively manipulate data with es2015.
+I think it is pretty obvious that the data will be a list.
+Make sure to understand how to use the es2015 built-in functions on lists.

+### View
+The view presents the data.
+Make sure to know when to use stateless and stateful presentational views and how to use container components as detailed in the Redux best practices.

+### Style
+Style counts.
+Make sure you mini-app is clean.
+Please realize, style doesn't only mean what I see on the screen but how your code is submitted as well.

+### Tests
+In a professional setting you will have to write tests for your code.
+With all tests, there are diminishing returns.
+When the kata is release, I will detail the expected tests.
+I will not expect you to have to install any extra libraries for testing past what `create-react-app` includes bundled into the starter.
+You may however, add any library you are comfortable with and update the `package.json` as long as I can run `rpm run test` and see it test green.